 In addition, if you wish to study Honours-level modules, you should ensure that you have the requisite background knowledge; for most subjects, this means prior study at university level in the relevant field.

 If you are attending St Andrews through a subject-specific exchange programme, you are expected to take at least one module per semester in the subject of the exchange.

 The module catalogue has information about all available modules for each subject, and includes:

 - a brief description of the module’s content

 - the number of credits attached to a module

 - the module coordinator.

-The course catalogue also contains general information to help you plan your proposed programme of study.
+The module catalogue also contains general information to help you plan your proposed programme of study.